CoolPrius/public/dmz-with-nsgs/readme.md

-If I try to ping back the other direction from the DMZ into our prod virtual network I am not able to do so.
+If I try to ping back the other direction from the DMZ into our prod virtual network I am still not able to do so.